jcordtz/microsoft-purview-stuff/README.md

 Some small scripts that can be used for different small handy tasks.
 Please adjust to your specific needs.

 >![Note]
-> **These scripts are provided as is and hence with no guarentee they will work in "any" environment.**
+> **These scripts are provided as is and hence with no guarentee they will work in "any" environment**.
 > **So, you *must* adjust and ensure they will work in your environment.**

 1. Delete assets in a given collection [Delete collection](Scripts/delete_collection.sh).